 The current focus on resolving the deteriorating financial condition is with the City's General Fund and Health Insurance Internal Service Fund.
 The Special Revenue Funds are self-supporting through charges for services, grants and contributions and therefore do not create deficits in their operations.
 The Capital Projects Fund is supported by grants and long-term bond issues but can create deficits due to the uncertainty of the final costs incurred during construction.
-At the end of FY2005 the FCB voted to transfer funds either from the General Fund or other Capital Projects Funds to eliminate all deficits.

 In order for long-term stability to be obtained the City needed to solve its short-term term budget problems for FY2005 and FY2006.
-The original budget projections for FY2005 estimated there would be a \$37 million deficit that would be funded by loans from the state trust fund.
-During FY2005 the FCB initiated a series of cost cutting measures, revenue enhancement processes, established budgetary reserves and conservative revenue projections to minimize the structural deficit in the General Fund.
+The original budget projections for FY2005 and FY2006 estimated there would be a \$37 million and \$8 million deficit, respectively, that would be funded by loans from the state trust fund.
+During FY2005 and FY2006 the FCB initiated a series of cost cutting measures, revenue enhancement processes, and established budgetary reserves and conservative revenue projections to minimize the structural deficit in the General Fund.

-As a result of these measures the General Fund actually had a budgetary surplus of \$14 million where revenues exceeded expenditures and transfers out.
-The surplus increases to \$36 million when the state loan of \$21.8 million is included.
+As a result of these measures the General Fund actually only had to draw down \$21 million in FY2005 and \$1,625,000 in FY2006.
+The loan amount is also increased in FY2005 by \$871,757 and in FY2006 by \$2,017,262 for FCB expenses paid by the Commonwealth.
+At June 30, 2006 the loan balance is \$25,514,019.
+Excluding the State Loans, the City had a budgetary surplus of \$29 million and \$14 million in 2006 and 2005, respectively, where revenues exceeded expenditures and transfers out.
 The actual results far exceeded the initial expectations but the City believes the structural deficit still exists since some of the surplus was the one-time collection of past due amounts.
+The result of these favorable results has increased the General Fund total budgetary fund balance to \$94 million at June 30, 2006.
 In addition, part of the surplus was generated by a wage freeze implemented by the City in FY2004.
 The Teachers Union filed suit against the wage freeze and in December 2005 the courts ruled in favor of the Teachers Union.
-If the decision is upheld upon appeal, the City could have a significant liability for the teachers and other unions.
+During FY2006 the FCB and the City have negotiated settlements with virtually all of its unions for approximately a \$9.6 million liability that has been paid during FY2007.
+The City has reserved a portion of its \$94 million fund balance at June 30, 2006.

-At June 30, 2005 the City has drawn down \$21 million from the trust fund to be used as a funding source to balance its budget for fiscal year 2005.
-In addition to the interest free loan discussed above, the FCB and the Secretary have authorized working capital advances from the trust fund during fiscal year 2005 to assist the City with its cash flow requirements.
-At June 30, 2005 all of the advances have been repaid.
-In addition, administrative costs totaling approximately \$872,000 of the FCB have been funded by the Commonwealth and are due to be repaid along with the long-term loans from the trust.
+In addition to the interest free loan discussed above, the FCB and the Secretary have authorized working capital advances from the trust fund during fiscal year 2006 to assist the City with its cash flow requirements.
+At June 30, 2006 all of the working capital advances have been repaid.